-Either read-on to learn more about the wallet or jump to set up your wallet.
+Either read on to learn more about the wallet or jump to set up your wallet.

 Learn more about the wallet

 The wallet allows you to make contract calls to the blockchain, set up your local node, and send and receive funds from other users.
 When you register your Account ID, you have to provide a unique name.
-Although every wallet has to have a unique name, every user can set-up mutliple wallets.
+Although every wallet has to have a unique name, every user can set-up multiple wallets.

 Let's go ahead and get you started!